OneKey-Network/addressability-framework/mvp-spec/audit-log-design.md

 Once the user has clicked on the Audit Button, she/he is redirected to the Audit UI.
-The Contracting Party generates the UI based on the validations of the Prebid SSO Data and the Transmission Results.
+The Contracting Party generates the UI based on the validations of the User Id and Preferences and the Transmission Results.
 The following elements must appear in the page:

 | Element                          | Details                                   |